Find Free Cochise County Public Records on Anyone

 The Arizona Department of Safety (DPS) is the primary public records repository of criminal history records in the state pursuant to Arizona Revised Statute 41-1750 and is utilized by employers when conducting employee background checks, when clearance letters are needed, and for personal criminal history record reviews.9, 10

-Record reviews can only be performed by the subject of the record, thus the DPS is not a viable way to look up someone’s criminal record—to check if someone has a criminal record through public agencies, interested parties will have to use the methods outlined in the sections above or turn to third-party vendors.
+Record reviews can only be performed by the subject of the record; thus, the DPS is not a viable way to look up someone’s criminal record—to check if someone has a criminal record through public agencies, interested parties will have to use the methods outlined in the sections above or turn to third-party vendors.

 Personal Record Reviews: Records reviews are accommodated by the DPS solely for the purpose of checking the completeness of criminal records by the subject of the record.
 Obtain a Record Review Packet by calling (602)-223-2222.
 The packet has the items below: